Sourdough Discard Chocolate Chip Cookies

 Instructions

-- Melt the butter in a medium saucepan over medium heat, then let it cook for around 3-4 minutes, occasionally stirring until the milk solids have caramelized and the butter smells nutty.
-Pour it into a large heat-proof bowl and cool down for 10 minutes.
+- Let the butter melt in a saucepan.
+Once melted, let it cook further for around 3-4 minutes, stirring occasionally until the milk solids have caramelized and the butter smells nutty.
+130 g butter

-- Stir the flour mixture into the cookie dough mixture until a dough forms, then add the chocolate chunks.
+- Stir the flour mixture into the cookie dough mixture until a dough forms, then add the chocolate chips.
 Continue stirring until it's all combined.
+170 g chocolate chips

 - Cover the bowl and place the dough in the refrigerator for at least 2 hours or overnight.